ipfabric/docs/docs/IP_Fabric_API/authentication.md

 #### Login

-To login and obtain an Access and Refresh token please see the below curl
+To log in and obtain an Access and Refresh token, please see the below curl
 example:

 ```bash